southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

    node index.js
    ```

-   Then, start the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme) and click on the **Open bot** button, Add the route of the bot endpoint `http://localhost:3978/api/messages` and click on **Connect**.
+   Then, start the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme) and click on the **Open bot** button.
+Add the route of the bot endpoint `http://localhost:3978/api/messages` and click on **Connect**.

 Once connected, the bot will send you a welcome message.

    ![alt text](https://github.com/southworks/botbuilder-js/blob/add/deploy-bot-deploy-section/docs/media/bf-emulator-connected.png)